Lazy Foo' Productions

 Welcome to the worst kept secret in SDL development.
 Remember to check your sitemap generation code before deploying, kids.

-Anyway, you are currently looking at the pre-alpha version of the SDL3 tutorials.
-This page will become fully public once SDL3 and SDL3_image/SDL3_ttf/SDL3_mixer have their first official stable releases.
-As of time of writing, SDL3_mixer is the the last library we're waiting for.
+This tutorial set is still under construction.
 If you want more SDL3 code to play around with, check out the SDL3 ports at the bottom of each page of the SDL2 tutorials provided by the creator of SDL Sam Lantinga.

 Update for the new year: Guess who has an SDL tutorial website and is currently funemployed?
 This guy.

-Currently, I am not in any immediate financial danger (we'll see in a few months), but this means two things:
+Currently, I am not in any immediate financial danger (but oh boy does unemployment not go far enough), but this means two things:

 1. I have to focus on getting a job and which means I am going to put this site on the back burner.
-Once SDL3_mixer is released I will put a coat a polish on the tutorials and post set up tutorials but after that I will have to halt tutorial development until I find a new job.
+I am planning put a coat a polish on the tutorials and post set up tutorials, maybe post an article or two, but after that I will have to halt tutorial development until I find a new job.

 2. Any and all donations are appreciated.